 Big questions about suffering

-Where did suffering come from, and does God care?
+Where did suffering come from, does God care, and when will it end?

-Okay, so let’s ask the question, what’s the deal with all the suffering, deaths, and abuse in the world?
+Okay, so let’s ask the question, what’s the deal with all the suffering, death, and abuse in the world?
 Who should we point the finger at?

 Many think the Big Guy upstairs should take the wrap for all of it, and they’re not referring to their landlord.